Zabaniyah

 The Zabaniyya (الزبانية) are the "Wardens of hell" (خَزَنَةِ جَهَنَّمَ), who torture the sinners or carry of the souls of the wicked.
 They are identified with the "Nineteen angels of Hell", and "Angels of punishment", and "Guardians of Hell", and "Angels of hell".

-According to Al-Qurtubi, Zabaniyah is a plural name a group of an angel.
 According to the Quran and the ahadith, the Zabaniyah are nineteen in number and Maalik is their leader.

 As angels, the Zabaniyya are, despite their gruesome appearance and actions, ultimately subordinate to God, and thus their punishments are considered in Islamic theology as just.

+Islamic traditions

+According to Al-Qurtubi, Zabaniyah is a plural name a group of an angel.
 According to ibn Barjan, the angels of punishment are those angels who said „Will you [God] place therein one who will cause corruption and shed blood?“ questioning the creation of Adam.
-This results in them being assigned to become the tormentors of the children of Adam in the afterlife.

-Islamic traditions

 Mujahid ibn Jabr defended the idea that the Zabaniyah are angels against contrary assertions.
 In the Turkish Mi'raj literature, the Zabaniyah are under command of the nineteen angels of punishment.

 Based on a Hadith transmitted by Umar, the second Rashidun caliph, Al-Muzani and Ibn Kathir has stated that the belief to the existence of the angels who guarding hell as a part of the second article of Six Articles of Faith in Islam.

 Scottish orientalist H. A. R. Gibb has recorded a tradition that while the angels of mercy are said to be created from light (nur), the angels of punishment are usually said to be created from fire (nar).
 However, this distinction are not universally accepted among Muslim scholars.
 Both Ibn Rajab, and Al-Qurtubi narrates in his exegesis on Surah 66:6 that the angels of hell were created from anger, and that tormenting creatures is to them like food for the children of Adam.
 Some consider the Zabaniyah to be the hell's angels' subordinates.